determined-ai/determined/examples/tutorials/mnist_ptl/README.md

 methods:
 - `configure_optimizers`: required;
   - only a single optimizer case is supported
-  - QUESTION: can return combination of optimizers and lr schedulers. what do we support here.
+    - TODO figure out the other cases: support at least what's supported in pytorch trial.
   - commit 183601649d1da6e5d941d0192718f3848f9e5625 multiple optimizer support for pytorch

 - `forward`: required; inference only
 - `freeze`: NUD; freeze  all params for inference
+  - r: no direct work
 - `log`: NUD; can be called to log on_step or on_epoch with reduce_fx
+  - r: exclude or print a warning. or have them simply print
 - `log_dict`: NUD; can be called to log on_step or on_epoch with reduce_fx
+  - r: exclude or print a warning. or have them simply print
 - `print`: NUD;
+    - r: exclude or print a warning. or have them simply print
 - `save_hyperparameters`: NUD; saves model inputs in model.hparams. eg determined context?
   - QUESTION: do we have this work with det context?
+  - no work needed? `get_hparam`.
+TODO check source code
 - `test_step`: unsupported in determined
 - `test_step_end`: unsupported in determined
 - `test_epoch_end`: unsupported in determined
-- `to_onnx`: NUD; given a file_path save in onxx format
+- `to_onnx`: NUD; given a file_path save in onnx format
-  - QUESTION: support? in checkpoint?
+  - QUESTION: support? in checkpoint? do we save arbitrary files in checkpoint.
+  - potentially out of scope
 - `to_torchscript`: NUD; export as torchscript
+  - same as `to_onnx`
 - `training_step`: required; full training loop
+  - QUESTION hiddens: passed in for bptt (rnn)
+    - not supported TODO create pytorch trial ticket for supporting?
-  - QUESTION hiddens and optimizer index arguments
+  - optimizer index arguments this is todo
 - `training_step_end`
   - used for softmax or NCE loss
   - in dp or ddp2: this will be called with `[training_step(part) for part in batch_parts]`
   - QUESTION do we support dp, ddp2
+  - TODO checkout trainer sourcecode.
 - `training_epoch_end`: use this in case you need to do something with all the outputs for every training_step.
   - QUESTION: do we have such a hook in PyTorch trial
+  - no support in `pytorch/_callback`.
 - `unfreeze`: NUD; unfreeze all params
+  - r: no direct work. checkout trainer for freeze/unfreeze around trainstep
 - `validation_step`
   - TODO need batch index.
   - QUESTION: would we support multiple validation dataloaders? this fn would expect dataloader_idx if so
+  - out of scope for now. would require changing pytorchtrial api
 - `validation_step_end`
   - similar to other x_step_end
 - `validation_epoch_end`